awsdocs/amazon-efs-user-guide/doc_source/efs-onpremises.md

 When you have that information, you can mount your file system in three steps:

 1. Choose your preferred IP address of the mount target in the Availability Zone\.
-You can measure the latency from your on\-premises Linux clients by using terminal\-based tools like `ping` against the IP address of your different mount targets to find the one with the lowest latency\.
+You can measure the latency from your on\-premises Linux clients\.
+To do so, use a terminal\-based tool like `ping` against the IP address of your EC2 instances in different Availability Zones to find the one with the lowest latency\.

 1. Add an entry to your local `/etc/hosts` file with the file system ID and the mount target IP address, in the following format\.